SQUAREWHEELS.org.uk

 In 1999 I purchased a Sony MDS-JE530 MiniDisc deck; in February 2004 I finally had a desktop computer that behaved itself (don’t ask); and in July 2004 I tracked down the (ludicrously expensive! £65 for a wire with a transducer on one end!)
 Edirol UA-1D optical-to-USB audio hookup lead, allowing me to take the optical output of my MiniDisc deck and feed it into my computer via USB.
 This helps guarantee that I’m producing the best quality (as there is no Digital-to-Analogue conversion and subsequent re-sampling to Digital).
 And in November 2006 I got a 250GB HDD to give me space on the desktop computer for the MiniDisc samples.
 However, still I lacked computing-power and available time/energy.

-Now (2011), I have no excuses: computing-power is amply sufficient (MacBook Pro); I have the Mac-compatible Cakewalk UA-1G USB audio interface (Roland’s successor to the UA-1D); there is well over a Terabyte of external HDD-storage at my disposal; and I use Audacity (the excellent free, open-source, cross-platform sound-editor).
+By 2011, I have no excuses (barring time/energy!): computing-power is amply sufficient (MacBook Pro); I have the Mac-compatible Cakewalk UA-1G USB audio interface (Roland’s successor to the UA-1D); there is well over a Terabyte of external HDD-storage at my disposal; and I use Audacity (the excellent free, open-source, cross-platform sound-editor).
 The rise to prominence of YouTube as a suitable means of publishing streams of audio/video material resolves issues surrounding bandwidth/quality.

-We do now have the first such clip published, see below.
+We do now have the first such clips published, see above.

-Once the clips are sampled, it’s a relatively minor matter of choosing & editing the clips required to assemble the relevant compilation.
+Once the clips are sampled, it’s a relatively minor matter of choosing & editing the clips required to assemble the relevant compilation, though of course it probably won’t be on a CD any more.
 I remain committed to making progress with this project: it’s still just a question of time.
-Thanks for bearing with me; messages of support, or of change-of-address/lack-of-interest/death, et cetera, are always appreciated! <grin>
+Thanks for bearing with me.
+It would be churlish at this point to presume that people who asked me 20 years ago for a compilation are still going to be waiting for it, but I will still continue to publish my material via this page as and when I can.

 These old files are in RealAudio format; the free RealPlayer can be downloaded from http://www.real.com/player/.